 Chat With a Mormon Online

 I am a freshman at Arizona State University studying Aerospace Engineering.
 I love physics and learning how the world works.
 I really like the application of physics into real world things that are either productive or just having some fun with the laws of nature.
 Outside of class I attend a martial arts class known as Jujitsu.
 I go to a traditional dojo and I enjoy seeing the growth that comes from discipline and hard work when they are applied.
 I love to play the trumpet and I enjoy watching DCI (Drum Corps International).
 I also find a lot of fulfilment in singing.
 I've sang bass and tenor in various choirs and I see music as one of the best ways to get more out of life.
 I enjoy hanging out with my friends on weekends and hosting parties to hang out and have fun.
 I also enjoy camping when I get the opportunity and I love the great outdoors.
 I find that being outside is a fantastic opportunity to spend time with people while admiring the creation that is all around us.
 Currently I am serving a volunteer mission in the England Manchester Mission.
 For two years I have the opportunity to live in North Wales and the North-West of England and invite others to come unto Christ.
-Over the past year I have worked in Stafford (in the Midlands), Wrexham and Colwyn Bay (in North Wales), and Crosby (in Liverpool).
+Over the past year I have worked in Stafford (in the Midlands), Wrexham and Colwyn Bay (in North Wales), Crosby (in Liverpool), and Oldham (Greater Manchester).
 I love the time I am able to spend helping people and giving them the joy that I have in my own life.